arac-codespace/strat-map/README.md

 the column in SVG format and edit it using a SVG editor (ie: Inkscape, Illustrator...).

+Contact: *alex.aguirre0026@gmail.com*

 # Changelog

 stratMap v0.3.1 WIP
++ More improvements to Map View.
+   * Columns are now generated through JS.
+This fixes the unexpected behaviour of the columns when closing/opening multiple visualizations.
 + Improved Map View layout.
    * A massive improvement if I do say so myself.
-It's no longer as... archaic.
    * Adjusted some padding/margins.
    * Created a script to add dummy data.
 About time!
 + 1/27/2018